wrike/callisto/README.md

 * kubectl and helm installed and pointing to the cluster

 ## Installation
-See README.md in helm chart to get started
+See [helm chart](https://github.com/wrike/callisto-chart) to get started.

 ## Configuration